sshahidul29/Supply-Chain-Data-Modernization/README.md

 The primary goal of this project is to help our retail client to use data for better decision-making.
 We have built a strong data system that includes an Operational Data Store (ODS) and a Data Warehouse.
 This project includes the tasks of combining, refining, and organizing data, developing analytical models, and showcasing the outcomes in a user-friendly manner using data visualizations and dashboards.

 ## Software requirements:
-- MS SQL server, SSMS, SSIS, SSAS, SSRS, Power BI, Tableau
+- MS SQL Server, SSMS, SSIS, SSAS, SSRS, Power BI, Tableau
 - Windows OS

 ## Enterprise Data Warehouse was built in MSSQL Server using SSMS
 - Completed database lifecycle management including installation, upgrade, troubleshooting, migration, and security.
+- Work closely with Managers, Project Managers, Technical Product Managers, clients, and subject-matter experts to obtain requirements, objectives, and business rules for projects.
 - Conducted stakeholder analysis and requirements gathering sessions, aligning data with business needs.
 - Designed Conceptual and Logical data models for the OLTP Operational Data Store (ODS) and implemented Physical Data models using Bill Inmon’s Relational Modeling Techniques in the MSSQL Server using SSMS.
 - Created the opportunity/stakeholder Matrix (it helps identify which business groups should be invited to the collaborative design sessions for each process-centric row).